inaka/FadeButton/README.md

 ## Setup

-- FadeButton is available via [cocoapods](http://cocoapods.org/).
-In order to install it, add this line to your `Podfile`:
+- Via [cocoapods](http://cocoapods.org/), add this line to your `Podfile`:
   - `pod 'FadeButton' ~> '2.0'`
-  - Remember to add an `import FadeButton` statement in any source file of your project that needs to make use of the library.
+- Otherwise, you can just drag and drop the `FadeButton.swift` file into your project, and keep it up to date by yourself.

 ## Older Versions Support